DHNamedEntities/19thCenturyFrenchNovels/README.md

 # 19thCenturyFrenchNovels

 19th century French novels manually annotated on named entities (places and fictional characters).
-These texts were annotated in the context of two interships of Aicha Soudani and Yosra Meherzi from Carthage University, hosted and funded by the LATTICE Laboratory (UMR 8094) and co-supervised by Asma Bouhafs (Carthage University), Francesca Frontini (Praxiling) and Carmen Brando (EHESS) in collaboration with Yoann Dupont (INRIA) and Frédérique Mélanie-Becquet (LATTICE).
+These texts were annotated in the context of two interships of Aicha Soudani and Yosra Meherzi, hosted and funded by Carthage University and LATTICE Laboratory (UMR 8094) and co-supervised by Asma Bouhafs (Carthage University), Francesca Frontini (Praxiling) and Carmen Brando (EHESS) in collaboration with Yoann Dupont (INRIA) and Frédérique Mélanie-Becquet (LATTICE).

 At the moment, annotated texts are available in two formats, in the BRAT format (NER) and XML/TEI (for NEL).